 FISH N BEER

 Chef and owner Kevin Morrison of Tacos, Tequila, Whiskey offers a fresh syllabus of sea creatures at his diminutive River North Art District (RiNo) restaurant that’s usually packed like a can of sardines with diners drawn to the beer-friendly, fish-intensive menu.
-A triumphant wood-grilled whole Colorado bass is a state ballad bathed in butter and sidekicked with asparagus spears and charred tomatoes, while the king salmon filet with gnocchi, kale and crimini mushrooms is caressed with a cream sauce of butter and garlic.
-Oysters, mussels, pan-roasted crab-and-corn cakes and terrific smelt fries round out the culinary roster, which pairs well with the rotating craft-beer lineup favoring Colorado breweries.
+A triumphant wood-grilled whole Colorado bass is a state ballad bathed in butter and sidekicked with roasted Brussels sprouts and Israeli couscous, while the king salmon filet with gnocchi, kale and crimini mushrooms is caressed with a cream sauce of butter and garlic.
+Oysters, mussels, peel-and-eat shrimp poached in Old Bay broth and terrific smelt fries round out the culinary roster, which pairs well with the rotating craft-beer lineup favoring Colorado breweries.

 The quirky title of this RiNo restaurant concept is the nickname of chef-owner Troy Guard’s pop, a guy who spent many of his fathering years in Hawaii, cooking meals on the grill.
-And a wood-fired grill, alongside a rotisserie, are the primary cooking methods that Guard employs at Mister Tuna, a jovial fish and seafood emporium in RiNo that involves Guard’s signature playful twists, which include Hawaiian, Asian and Southern rifts, the latter of which are courtesy of executive chef Tristen Epps, who spent time cooking in restaurants of celebrity soul-food chef Marcus Samuelsson.
-Their menu, built for sharing, takes risks without overreaching: blistered mackerel is mated with passion fruit; barbecued octopus gets a boost from the addition of merguez sausage, a powerhouse of flavor; and the Vietnamese-style kampachi is dotted with little torpedoes of candied peanuts.
+And a wood-fired grill, alongside a rotisserie, are the primary cooking methods that Guard employs at Mister Tuna, a jovial fish and seafood emporium that swaggers Guard’s signature playful twists, including Hawaiian, Asian and Southern rifts, the latter of which are courtesy of executive chef Tristen Epps, who spent time cooking in restaurants of celebrity soul-food chef Marcus Samuelsson.
+Their menu, built for sharing, takes risks without overreaching: a crudo of diver scallops is mated with black garlic, while the Vietnamese-style kampachi is dotted with little torpedoes of candied peanuts.
 The smashing cocktail list is every bit as fun as the food.